TechCavern/WaveTact/README.md

 - topicseparator - this will determine the separator between topic parts
 - verboseerrors - send errors to channel instead of notice
 - notifymc - send mc notifications
-- funmsg - enable funmsg
+- funmsg - some.. fun.. stuff.
-- removerejoin - enable rejoin on remove
+- removerejoin - rejoin on remove
-- kickrejoin - disable kickrejoin
+- kickrejoin - kickrejoin

 Global Config
 =================